Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Conditioning Schedule and Frequency Guide

-Understanding when and how often to condition your leather and suede is crucial for maintaining their longevity and appearance.
+Understanding when and how often to condition your leather and suede keeps them looking great for years to come.

-According to leather care experts at Leather Honey, one of the industry’s leading authorities since 1968, the frequency of conditioning depends on both leather type and climate conditions.
+According to Leather Honey, one of the industry’s leading authorities since 1968, the frequency of conditioning depends on both leather type and climate conditions.
 They recommend conditioning twice yearly as a baseline, but items exposed to frequent sunlight may need conditioning three to four times annually.

 How Often Should You Condition Leather?